umwrit350sp17/team6/docs/README.md

+## Using ClassScheduler to Make a Personal Schedule: Complete Guide

 The folders above were designed and developed to **instruct** first year students at the _University of Texas at Arlington_ how to create their own personal schedule using the open-source platform, _ClassScheduler_.
 Media content for each file is stored in an **assets** file.
 Additionally, **_all_** files are composed in markdown.

 For ease of access, it is **_best_** to access the folders, files, and media content in the following order: